-- The governing board will approve the RSE policy, and hold the head teacher to account for its implementation. - The head teacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of RSE. - Designated Lead for Relationship Education design and delivery: Alex Bord - Staff are responsible for: - Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the non- statutory components of RSE
+- The governing board will approve the RSE policy, and hold the head teacher to account for its implementation. - The head teacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of RSE. - Designated Lead for Relationship Education design and delivery: Alex Bord. - Staff are responsible for: - o Delivering RSE in a sensitive way - o Modelling positive attitudes to RSE - o Monitoring progress - o Responding to the needs of individual pupils - o Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory components of RSE.